moby/moby/integration/network/bridge/iptablesdoc/generated/usernet-portmap-routed.md

 _The ACCEPT rule as shown by `iptables -L` looks alarming until you spot that it's for `prot 1`._

+Because the ICMP rule (rule 3) is per-network, it is appended to the chain along with the default-DROP rule (rule 4).
+So, it is likely to be separated from per-port/protocol ACCEPT rules for published ports on the same network.
+But it will always appear before the default-DROP.

 _[RFC 4890 section 4.3][6] makes recommendations for filtering ICMPv6.
 These
 have been considered, but the host firewall is not a network boundary in the sense used by the RFC.
 So, Node Information and Router Renumbering messages are